 Accessible through the Learning menu, Litmos houses, deploys, tracks and reports on training done throughout the project.
 Training required by our NSF agreement can be accessed via Litmos.
 As a new project member, you will receive an email providing instructions on what training you are required to take and how to access the training.

 Accessible via a link in the Contact Info menu, the database contains contact information for everyone affiliated with the project.

 Org Chart and AURA Center Directory

-Available via links in the Contact menu, these resources describe who's who within the LSST Project Office and provides contact information for them.
+Available via links in the Contact menu, these resources describe who's who within the Rubin Project Office and provides contact information for them.